(Excerpt from the book, “AntiChrist Emerging: the surge of anti-Semitism”)

 Dominionism is established on the idea of the Dominion Covenant that God established with Adam that was broken when Adam sinned.
 Consequently, dominion was transferred to Satan.
 The atonement of Christ restored the Dominion Covenant with His Church.
 It follows that Christians can dominate the world.
 The only obstacle is that they must believe in Dominionism.
 To be included in NAR’s Dominionist quest to conquer the world, Christians must accept the Dominion Covenant with God.

-The essence of Dominionism is continuously sown into the minds of Evangelicals that leans heavily on religious TV networks, such as GOD TV, TBN, Daystar, the Internet, and related literature.
-Consequently, Christians who are otherwise sound in doctrine have quoted RT or anti-Semitism to me without knowing where it came from or understanding the implications.
-They may have not even heard the terms or know what they mean, but because of imbibing NAR teaching they have formed anti-Semitic sentiments about Israel.
-These unwitting sowers of bad seed may become offended when informed that they are mired in a swamp of abundant deception.
+The essence of Dominionism is continuously being sown into the minds of Evangelicals that lean heavily on religious TV networks, such as GOD TV, TBN, Daystar, the Internet, and related literature.
+Even Christians who are otherwise sound in doctrine quote NAR doctrind without understanding the implications.
+They have heard Dominionismcleverly presented but do know what it means for Israel.
+Consequently, because of imbibing NAR teaching they have formed quasi anti-Semitic sentiments about Israel.
+These unwitting sowers of bad seed may become offended when informed that they are perpetuating a swamp of deception.

-It becomes apparent that NAR is on the same track as RT adherents in Christian academia and other ones in religion that wish to delegitimize Israel for the cause of peace.
-They are also in lockstep with secular individuals whose obsession with peace in the Middle East overrides every concern for Israel.
-The NAR unwittingly bonds with those factions and Satan is pulling the strings.
-An autonomous Israel does not fit into the any of their schemes.
+It becomes apparent that NAR is on a parallel track with RT adherents in Christian academia and other ones in religion that wish to delegitimize Israel for the cause of false peace.
+They are also in lockstep with secular individuals whose obsession with peace in the Middle East overrides every concern for Israel’s historical and biblical essence.
+The clear and infuriating truth is that an autonomous Israel does not fit into any of their schemes.
+The NAR’s unwittingly connection with those factions is actually Satan pulling the strings.

-When the NAR rejected biblical eschatology they were primed and ready for a demonic “super-apostle” to lead them.
+Satanic manipulation is evident in the fact that when the NAR rejected biblical eschatology they became primed and ready for a demonic “super-apostle”to lead them.
 Their involvement in Israel paves the way for the Antichrist and False Prophet’s enthroning.
 Additionally, they are persistently assembling the world and religions for a “messiah” who expects them to have his kingdom prepared.
 That is completely unlike the advent of the Son of God, Jesus Christ the Lord and Savior according to the Scriptures.
 However, it perfectly fits what God’s word declares about the coming of Antichrist.

 NAR leaders claim to love Israel and even promote Her to some degree.
 But do they love the Israel of God’s word, or the “Israel” that fits their NAR narrative?